UziTech/atom-jasmine2-test-runner/README.md

   pathwatcher: true
 ```

-:rotating_light: This does not work at the moment :rotating_light:

 This will include the [pathwatcher](https://www.npmjs.com/package/pathwatcher) module and try to warn you about any leaking subscriptions for paths after each test

 ##### Profile